yyin-talend/tdi-studio-se/PATCH_RELEASE_NOTE.md

 This patch contains the following fixes:

+- TBD-8853 tBigQueryBulkExec get error when run with big file
+- TBD-8925 could not insert a value which the column type is DATETIME via tBigQueryBulkExec
+- TBD-8950 Change redundant code appearance in tBigQueryBulkExec
+- TBD-8945 Add drop table checkbox to OAuth auth mode BigQuery
+- TBD-8951 Header field is ignored in Service account mode tBigQueryBulkExec
 - TPS-4259 [7.2.1]  tBigQueryOutput with Service account +"create the table if it doesn't exist" + "append" give BigQueryException: Already Exists, data can not insert(TDI-44516)

 ## Prerequisites